dmstr/phd5-docs/guide/tutorials/extension-development.md

 #### Private packages

+If your package should be availible via [Toran Proxy](https://toran.hrzg.de) add repository URL to [repository list](https://toran.hrzg.de/repositories/) and add a Deploy Key to project settings.

 If you are developing packages for a private repository you can enable your package by adding it's repository URL to `composer.json`

 ```